tbenade/wercker-devcenter/source/articles/werckeryml/index.md

 <a id="formatting"></a>
 ## Formatting

-Yaml is pretty strict with formatting and we advice everyone to use 4 spaces for indentation.
+Yaml is pretty strict with formatting and we advise everyone to use 4 spaces for indentation.

 <a id="box"></a>
 ## box